montlaur/montlaur.github.io/_retrospective/2021-11-16-la-chute-dicare.md

   ![](/photos/wordpress/pieter_bruegel_-icare-détails-2.jpg "Landscape with the Fall of Icarus by Pieter Brueghel the Elder, copy, detail.")

-  Montlaur's painting is much far more violent than Brueghel's.
-The neo-aeronaut's legs are clearly visible in the midst of tumultuous blue and green waves: they are the black shapes visible in the lower half of the painting.
+  Montlaur's painting is far more violent than Brueghel's.
+The neo-aeronaut's legs are clearly visible in the midst of tumultuous blue and green waves: they are the black shapes in the lower half of the painting.
 description-ru: >-
   **(Падение Икара)**